 They clean up after themselves and help each other.
 They challenge themselves and talk about bodies in a positive way.
 It took me a while to get here, but it sure feels like success.

-So, I decided to write out some advice for you here in case you have been needing some tips and advice as well!
+So, I decided to write out some advice for you here in case you have been needing some tips and tricks for teaching kids yoga as well!

-Tips for general classroom management in kids yoga classes
+Tips for general classroom management in specialist and kids yoga classes

-1. Set rules from the very beginning and STICK TO THEM.
+1. Set classroom rules from the very beginning and STICK TO THEM.

 Examples of rules for kids yoga classes: